Maiatlasui/T2I-Eval4MH/README.md

 You may share and adapt the materials for non-commercial research with appropriate citation.

 **Please cite:**
-> [Author Names].
+> He, Sui and Shenbin Qian.
 (2025). *Human-Centred Evaluation of Text-to-Image Generation Models for Self-expression of Mental Distress: A Dataset Based on GPT-4o*. *arXiv preprint*.

 ---

+## ⚠️ Please Note

+This dataset contains content related to mental health.
+Users should handle it responsibly and ethically with respect to the participants and the original research team.

+---

+## 💬 Contact

+For questions or issues regarding the dataset, please open an issue on this repository.